a-memme/Customer_Churn_and_CLTV/README.md

 - Average order values vary from consumer to consumer but are constant for a single consumer through their lifetime
 - Average order values follow a Gamma distribution for the entire dataset

 ## Method
 - Preprocess data to represent inputs of the BTYD model:
   - Recency: time from first purchase to last purchase (in the chosen time unit - for the current analysis we choose weeks)
   - Tenure: time from customer's first purchase to the current date
   - Frequency: number of time periods a customer made a REPEAT purchase within a given timeframe (i.e the first time a customer makes a purchase isn't included where freq = 0).
-      - For ex, if a customer makes 3 seperate purchases in the same week, frequency is 1.
-If a customer makes 3 purchases in 3 seperate weeks, frequency is 3.
+      - For ex. if a customer makes 3 seperate purchases in the same week, frequency = 1.
+If a customer makes 3 purchases in 3 seperate weeks, frequency = 3.
-      - For the current analysis, the total time frame is ~ 1.5 years, with a chosen time period of weeks (i.e ~74 weeks)
+      - For the current analysis, the total time frame is ~ 1.5 years, with a chosen time period of weeks (i.e ~ 74 weeks)
           - Time period is chosen at the discretion of the analyst, where contextual knowledge of the data is particularly relevant
-      - Frequencies of 0 mean that a customer has made a purchase, but hasn't had a REPEAT transaction.
+      - Frequencies of 0 = a single purchase customer, meaning they haven't engaged in a repeat transaction.
   - Monetary Value (for CLTV): the average order value of a consumer, dictated by the chosen time interval (i.e avg **weekly** order value in our case)
 - Fit and validate the BG/NBD Model for predicted frequency
 - Fit and assess the Gamma Gamma Model for expected avg order value